DAX 30 Technical Analysis Elliott Wave FXStreet

 Technical Analysis Elliott Wave DAX 30 | UK100 | FTSE 100 | STOXX 50

-Overview: Euro Indices are in a bullish corrective pattern that should work lower
+Overview: Euro Indices are in a bullish corrective pattern that should now start working higher

-DAX30 Technical Analysis: Bullish corrective pattern wave four in play. the 15600 is the line in the sand as support and resistance for the next short term direction
+DAX30 Technical Analysis: Euro Indices can now follow the US indices higher as their corrective patterns appear completed

+Elliott Wave: The bullish Wave 4 Triangle pattern appears completed and we can start buying into strength

 Peter Mathers tradinglounge